 - library guides are great pointers to where to start searching for information if you have a subject in mind - everything from anthropology to paleontology!

 And, if you are not finding what you need, please Ask Us for help.

 Discover how library collections and resources can assist in the development of your course and support your teaching.

 - Creating Learning Outcomes - If you are interested in learning more about learning outcomes contact the Centre for Teaching and Learning.

 - Equipment Lending - Laptops, cameras, video cameras, and other technologies are available to borrow to enhance course projects or classroom experiences.

-- Recommend a Purchase - The Libraries do not have materials you need?
-All members of the University of Alberta community are encouraged to suggest additions to the Libraries' collection.
+- Recommend a Purchase - The library doesn't have the materials you need?
+All members of the University of Alberta community are encouraged to suggest additions to the library collection.

 - Reading List/Reserve Request - Course readings can be made available to students online with persistent links or in print in the reserve section of your library.

 - Subject Guides - These subject-specific guides provide students, instructors and faculty with library collections and resources related to their course or research.

 These object based learning sessions are advanced and customized for your student's needs.
 Typically, these sessions need to be booked 1-3 weeks in advance.
 It is recommended that your students have reviewed the foundational tutorials as these topics will not be covered in Custom Instruction.